FadiDaibess/Jingle-generator-/README.md

 6. Microcontroller e.g Arduino Nano

-You just need to replace the board’s output number at the top of the code with your board’s output port number.
+You just need to replace the board’s output pins number at the top of the code with your board’s output pins number.

 // define pins